peiyong86/CarND-Traffic-Sign-Classifier-Project/writeup.md

 From the image we can find some feature maps react with high activation to the sign's boundary outline, some react to the contrast in the sign's painted symbol.
 And feature map from "Conv 2" is more abstract compare to feature map from "Conv 1"

+### Other
+According to the reviews from udacity, I transfer colorspace of data from rgb to grayscale, which decrease input dimension into 1/3 from
+The final model of gray scale data's results were: training set accuracy of 0.9995950480157353 validation set accuracy of 0.9748299319727891 test set accuracy of 0.9667458430416321

+The result is similar to the colorspace data's result.
+However the grayscale model got poor result on 5 web images of trafic signs, which is 0% accuracy.
+Please see Traffic_Sign_Classifier_gray.ipynb in my git repo for detail.